josikie/Trivia-API-2nd-Udacity-Submission/backend/README.md

 \i setup.sql
 ```

 Go to the backend directory.
-Populate the database using the `trivia.psql` file provided.
-From the `backend` folder in terminal run:
+From the `backend` folder in terminal populate the database using the `trivia.psql` file provided with run this command:

 ```bash
 psql -d trivia -U postgres -a -f trivia.psql